-The key insight of this paper is Lemma~\ref{lem:spectral-norm-inverse} which allows us to reason about matricies that are both nonsingular and after removing one row, totally unimodular.
+The key insight of this paper is Lemma~\ref{lem:spectral-norm-inverse}, which allows us to reason about matrices that are nonsingular and after removing one row totally unimodular.
 The proof uses Lemma~\ref{lem:total-unimodularity-preserved} to decompose the matrix into the sum of a totally unimodular matrix and a rank one component.
-The Sherman-Morrison formula is used to analyze the inverse and therefore spectral norm of the inverse.
+The Sherman-Morrison formula is then applied to analyze the inverse and its spectral norm.

 [0]{n}